rubendal/Sm4sh-Calculator/README.md

 * Fixed - Samus and Mii Gunner gravity values
 * Added - Ryu True specials

+### KH API and HTTPS
+To access KuroganeHammer's API it is required to navigate the webpage with http instead of https (unless you deactivate mixed content blocking on your web browser since the API doesn't support https) for attack list, some attacks might have missing data, these will show empty inputs since the API isn't complete or the website doesn't have them, also it could have wrong data so double check with the website

 ### How to use it
 Just input your data, the calculator will update the results when you change something

-To access KuroganeHammer's API it is required to use webpage with http instead of https (unless you deactivate mixed content blocking on your web browser since the API doesn't support https) for attack list, some attacks might have missing data, these will show empty inputs since the API isn't complete or the website doesn't have them, also it could have wrong data so double check with the website

 If the API is not available or having issues you can fill move related data (Base damage, Angle, BKB, KBG) using [KuroganeHammer frame data repository](http://kuroganehammer.com/Smash4)